Brachistochrone curve: Introduction

 D. T. Whiteside notes that the letter in French has ex ungue Leonem preceded by the French word comme.
-The much quoted version tanquam ex ungue Leonem is due to David Brewster's 1855 book on the life and works of Newton.
-Bernoulli's intention was, Whiteside argues, simply to indicate he could tell the anonymous solution was Newton's, just as it was possible to tell that an animal was a lion given its claw; it was not meant to suggest that Bernoulli considered Newton to be the lion among mathematicians, as it has since come to be interpreted.
+The much quoted version tanquam ex ungue Leonem is due to David Brewster's 1855 book on Newton's life and work.
+Bernoulli's intention was, Whiteside argues, simply to indicate he could tell the anonymous solution was Newton's, just as it was possible to tell that an animal was a lion given its claw; it was not meant to suggest that Bernoulli considered Newton the lion among mathematicians, as it has since come to be interpreted.

-John Wallis, who was 80 years old at the time, had learned of the problem in September 1696 from Johann Bernoulli's youngest brother Hieronymus, and had spent three months attempting a solution before passing it in December to David Gregory, who also failed to solve it.
-After Newton had submitted his solution, Gregory asked him for the details and made notes from their conversation.
+John Wallis, who was 80 years old at the time, learned of the problem in September 1696 from Bernoulli's youngest brother, Hieronymus, and spent three months attempting a solution before passing it in December to David Gregory, who also failed to solve it.
+After Newton submitted his solution, Gregory asked him for the details and took notes on their conversation.
 These can be found in the University of Edinburgh Library, manuscript A $78^1$, dated 7 March 1697.
 Either Gregory did not understand Newton's argument, or Newton's explanation was very brief.
-However, it is possible, with a high degree of confidence, to construct Newton's proof from Gregory's notes, by analogy with his method to determine the solid of minimum resistance (Principia, Book 2, Proposition 34, Scholium 2).
-A detailed description of his solution of this latter problem is included in the draft of a letter in 1694, also to David Gregory.
-In addition to the minimum time curve problem, there was a second problem that Newton also solved at the same time.
-Both solutions appeared anonymously in Philosophical Transactions of the Royal Society, for January 1697.
+But it is possible, with a high degree of confidence, to construct Newton's proof from Gregory's notes, by analogy with his method to determine the solid of minimum resistance (Principia, Book 2, Proposition 34, Scholium 2).
+A detailed description of his solution of this latter problem is included in the draft of a 1694 letter to Gregory.
+In addition to the minimum time curve problem, Newton solved a second problem at the same time.
+Both solutions appeared anonymously in Philosophical Transactions of the Royal Society for January 1697.